7 min read 0

 Book Review: Arab Patriotism: The Ideology and Culture of Power in Late Ottoman Egypt

 Adam Mestyan Arab Patriotism: The Ideology and Culture of Power in Late Ottoman Egypt (Princeton: Princeton University Press, 2020.
 ISNB:9780691172644, pp.368, $45.00, paperback.)
 The book, Arab Patriotism, written by Adam Mestyan reflects on what the Ottoman context of Egypt means for its nationalism.
 Throughout the nineteenth century the governance of the Egyptian province was in the hands of one Turkish-speaking family.
-They were neither local Egyptians nor people sent from […]
+They were neither local Egyptians nor people sent from the imperial elite.
+Mestyan noted that, Patriotism or national pride is the feeling of love, devotion, and sense of attachment to a homeland or the country and alliance with other […]